ethan-fong/cs-connections/README.md

 # Instructor Game Creation

-Instructors interested in having a course set up on the app can contact ethan.fong@mail.utoronto.ca
+Instructors interested in having a course and account set up on the app can contact ethan.fong@mail.utoronto.ca

 # Motivation & Features